s-zeid/agentpy/format-spec/ERRATA.markdown

 Bit 4 of the ACSCHARACTERINFO flags ulong appears to specify whether voice output is **DISABLED**, not *enabled*; i.e. set to 1 to **disable** voice output.
-Bit 5 *might* specify whether it's enabled, judging from the fact that bits 8 and 9 correspond to word balloon enable/disable.
+Bit 5 *might* specify whether it's enabled, judging from the fact that bits 8 and 9 correspond to word balloon disable/enable, but this is pure speculation.